 The Company has adopted a Policy for prevention of Sexual Harassment in line with the requirements of the Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013 and rules thereunder.
 The Company has also formed an "Internal Complaints Committee" for prevention and redressal of sexual harassment at workplace.
-The Company has appointed external independent person who worked in this area and has the requisite experience in handling such matters, as member of Internal Complaints Committee.
+While maintaining the highest governance norms, the Company has appointed external independent person who works in this area and has the requisite experience in handling such matters, as member of Internal Complaints Committee.
 The Company has ensured a wide dissemination of the Policy and have conducted various awareness programmes in the organization.
-The Company has not received any complaint of sexual harassment during the financial year 2018-2019.
+The Company has not received any complaint of sexual harassment during the financial year 2019-2020.

-30. PARTICULARS OF EMPLOYEES:
+31. PARTICULARS OF EMPLOYEES: